 (b) the discriminator requires the aggrieved person to comply with a requirement or condition that is not reasonable having regard to the circumstances of the case.

-18. Discrimination against job applicants and employees
+18. Job applicants and employees, discrimination against

 (1) It is unlawful for an employer to discriminate against a person on the ground of a spent conviction of the person —

-(a) in the arrangements made for the purpose of determining who should be offered employment;
+(a) in the arrangements made for the purpose of determining who should be offered employment; or

 (b) in determining who should be offered employment; or